-When administering employment background checks it’s mandatory to comply with federal law that specifically states the following:
+When administering employment background checks, it is mandatory to comply with federal law that specifically states the following:

-b.
-Specific Notices must be given to the subject of the report
+- Specific notices must be given to the subject of the report

-c.
-Criminal records can only be reported if they resulted in a conviction or plea of “no contest”.
+- Criminal records can only be reported if they resulted in a conviction or plea of “no contest”

-d.
-Criminal records exceeding 7 years shouldn’t be reported on the background check report.
+- Criminal records exceeding seven years should not be reported on the background check report

-e.
-If adverse action will take place (i.e. not being hired), then the subject of the report must be able to dispute the accuracy of the information.
+- If adverse action will take place (i.e. not being hired), then the subject of the report must be able to dispute the accuracy of the information

-Something as simple as posting signs visible to job applicants that the company conducts background checks on all employees will prevent un-desirable candidates from applying.
-This will decrease the exposure to negligent hiring claims, and even save you the time and expense of having to run the background check.
+Something as simple as posting signs visible to job applicants that the company conducts background checks on all employees will prevent undesirable candidates from applying.
+This will decrease the exposure to negligent hiring lawsuits, and even save you the time and cost of having to run the background check.

-Employers must be mindful like any smart consumer…“you get what you pay for”.
-Unfortunately, the majority of employment background screening companies are misrepresenting the truth when they sell you that $10 background check.
-They may claim its comprehensive; however, it barely scratches the surface due to the fact that they are only using stale, inaccurate online databases.
-Employers feel they are immune to negligent hiring claims and not liable since they are conducting these type of background checks.
-However case law has said that the employer can still be held liable for using results of a sub-standard background check.
+Employers must be as mindful as smart consumers should be.
+Unfortunately, the majority of employment background screening companies are misrepresenting the truth when they sell you a $10.00 background check.
+They may claim that it is comprehensive; however, it barely scratches the surface due to the fact that they are only using stale, inaccurate online databases.
+Employers feel they are immune to negligent hiring lawsuits and not liable since they are conducting these type of background checks.
+Case law has said that the employer may still be held liable for using results of a sub-standard background check.